dsl-unibe-ch/vibe-documentation/docs/examples/examples_deconvolution_huygens.md

 ## Login
 In order to use Huygens remote manager, you need to have a valid license.
-If you have a license and an active account, please introduce it in this step.
-If you need one license or want to test Huygens for restoration and deconvolution of your image dataset, please get in touch with the [MIC](https://www.mic.unibe.ch/) for support or [Yury Belyaev](mailto:info.mic@unibe.ch).
-After login, Huygens will check your system and if it finds a GPU it will need a few minutes to initialize the cards.
+Please get in touch with the [MIC](https://www.mic.unibe.ch/) for support or [Yury Belyaev](mailto:info.mic@unibe.ch) for the license.

+ After login, Huygens will check your system and if it finds a GPU it will need a few minutes to initialize the graphic cards.

 ![huygens_full_workflow](../assets/images/huygens_login_screenshot.png)